-(Malawi and Zimbabwe) over the next two years, as well as the addition of violence questions to a new evaluation in Tanzania.
-We will examine programme impacts on experience of violence using impact evaluation methods, as well as pathways through which cash transfers impact violence, and moderators of this relationship.
-Available data are currently being analysed and there are plans to present these findings in late 2015.
-More information on the Transfer Project can be found at www.cpc.unc.edu/projects/transfer.
+Tanzania and Zimbabwe) over the next two years.
+We will examine how the programme impacts on experience of violence using impact evaluation methods, as well as looking at the pathways through which cash transfers have an impact on violence, and moderators of this relationship.
+Available data are currently being analysed and there are plans to present these findings in 2016.
+More information on the Transfer Project can be found at: https://transfer.cpc.unc.edu/?page\id=587.

-Table 1.
 Summary of Violence Measures in Transfer Project

 COUNTRY PROGRAMME

-Zambia Zimbabwe Malawi Kenya

-Zambia CGP MCP HSCT SCTP CT-OVC

-QUESTIONNAIRE ITEM (n=3,078 households) (n=2,098; ages 15-23) (n=1,170; ages 13-21) (n=2,109; ages 13-19) (n=2,223; ages 15-25)
+Questionnaire item Zambia CGP (n=2,404; ages 18-82) Zambia MCP (n=2,098; ages 15-23) ZIMBABWE HSCT (n=1,170; ages 13-21) MALAWI SCTP (n=2,109; ages 13-19) KENYA CT-OVC (n=2,223; ages 15-25) TANZANIA PSSN (n=713; ages 14-28) GHANA LEAP 1000 (n=2,500; ages 15-49)

 DIRECT QUESTIONS

-Sexual violence X Χ Х Х
+Sexual violence - - - - - -

-Forced sex/sexual acts Х Х Х Х
+Forced sex/sexual acts • •

-Transactional sex Х Х
+Transactional sex

-Perpetrated of forced sex/acts Х
+Emotional violence

 Physical violence

-Experienced physical violence Х

-Sought help Х
+Sought help

+Perpetrated or forced sex/acts •

 INDIRECT QUESTIONS

-List randomization Х
+List randomization

-Indirect question on perceptions of violence in community Х Х Х
+Indirect question on perceptions of violence in community - - -